backand/angularbknd/README.md

-# ngback — The seed for Backand AngularJS apps
+# angularbknd — The seed for Backand AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app for the Backand back office.
 You can use it to quickly Bootstrap your Backand Angular webapp projects and dev environment for these